RidgeRun/openfd/docs/attached-board.rst

 This is important as you will setup your memory map specifying how much NAND blocks you want for each partition.

-For each NAND partition you should specify (at least):
+For each NAND partition you should specify:

 * `name`: a friendly name, like 'uboot'
 * `start_blk`: the starting NAND block of the partition